FalkonML/falkon/README.md

  1. The number of centers `M` - this controls the quality of the approximation: a higher number of centers will produce more accurate results at the expense of more computation time, and higher memory requirements.
  2. The penalty term, which controls the amount of regularization.
  3. The kernel function.
-A good default is always the Gaussian (or RBF) kernel ([`falkon.kernels.GaussianKernel`](https://falkonml.github.io/falkon/api_reference/kernels.html#gaussian-kernel)).
+A good default is always the Gaussian (RBF) kernel ([`falkon.kernels.GaussianKernel`](https://falkonml.github.io/falkon/api_reference/kernels.html#gaussian-kernel)).

 For more information about the algorithm and the optimized solver, you can download our paper: